Woodfin Sanitary Water and Sewer District

 Meeting of Board of Trustees

-Minutes of October 16, 2023
+Minutes of October 21, 2024

 Approval of the Agenda

-Agenda approved by consensus.
+The agenda was approved by unanimous consensus.

 Approval of Minutes